<>

 How do I extend Scroll?

-Notice that your post uses the keyword recipe, but Scroll does not have a keyword for that.
-No problem, just define it yourself using Grammar, extending your dialect of Scroll:
+Notice that your post uses the first atom recipe, but Scroll does not have a parser for that.
+No problem, just write a recipe parser yourself using Parsers, extending your dialect of Scroll:

 For an extended example of extending Scroll check out this one which adds node types for Markdown, Textile, and BBCode.